aziz3d/hope-foundation/README.md

 - Enhanced overall mobile user experience with better spacing and element sizing
 - Adjusted mission and vision section for optimal mobile viewing
 - Implemented responsive design principles throughout the application for seamless mobile experience
+- Updated footer component to center all text on mobile devices while maintaining desktop layout

 ---